• Skip to main content

 I went early, arriving at about 6 pm on the dot, and the first reserved table on the second floor was already full.

-A kind soul vacated his/her seat so I could join the group, which also gave me the chance to talk a little with Chris before he'd have to start mingling with the new arrivals.
+A kind soul vacated their seat to join the group, which also gave me the chance to talk a little with Chris before he'd have to start mingling with the new arrivals.

-I didn't believe it until I actually begin to meet other attendees!
+I didn't believe it until I began to meet other attendees!

-I met many others as well, including Nicholas Kralev who writes for the Washington Times, and Thursday Bram.
+I met many others, including Nicholas Kralev, who writes for the Washington Times, and Thursday Bram.

 I couldn't bring myself to mingle fast enough to meet even half the people who showed up over the three-hour event.

-At some point during the night, perhaps at the end as the tab was being closed out, I remember telling Chris about going to Gary Vaynerchuk's recent booking signing for “Crush It!” and feeling really inspired by the guy.
+During the night, perhaps at the end, as the tab was being closed out, I remember telling Chris about going to Gary Vaynerchuk's recent booking signing for "Crush It!" and feeling inspired by the guy.

 If Chris could garner that kind of response from the people who come out to meet him, including next year when his first book launches, he'd be in great shape.